Improvement still needed as GHURA receives 'best audit ever'

 Other than its financial practices, the OPA reported that GHURA ended fiscal 2020 with a net loss of $2.2 million, an increase of about $669,000 compared to fiscal 2019.

-GHURA increased operating revenues in fiscal 2020 due to a $3.4 million increase in HUD grants.
+GHURA increased operating revenues in fiscal 2020 due to a $3.4 million increase in grants from the U.S. Department of Housing and Urban Development.
 However, tenant rental income decreased by about $111,000 compared to fiscal 2019, due to charges for the period and the COVID-19 pandemic, according to the OPA.

 Expenses also increased, going up $3 million compared to the prior fiscal year.
 Housing Assistance Payments, GHURA's largest expense, went up nearly $4 million.
 This is attributed to an increase in Section 8 assistance due to higher monthly leasing costs for units.
 The other major expenses are $4.7 million in salaries and wages, employee benefits of $2.2 million, depreciation in the amount of $3.4 million, and $2 million in other administrative expenses.

-The agency was awarded Coronavirus Aid, Relief and Economics Securities Act funds directly through HUD - $2.7 million and $3.5 million for the Community Development Block Grant and the Emergency Solutions Grant, respectively, according to the OPA.
+The agency was awarded Coronavirus Aid, Relief and Economic Security Act, or CARES Act, funds directly through HUD - $2.7 million and $3.5 million for the Community Development Block Grant and the Emergency Solutions Grant, respectively, according to the OPA.